-In sum, collecting data from targeted groups introduces administrative considerations that differ from general population surveys.
+Collecting data from targeted groups introduces sampling and administrative considerations that differ from general population surveys.
 Most data sets on scientific topics are designed and implemented by researchers/scholars.
 For example, a team of professors and survey experts, supported by an academic board of overseers, lead the Science Module on the General Social Survey.
-While this structure makes sense for many surveys, a science survey for targeted populations should enlist the help of individuals who represent and/or work with the targeted communities to ensure that survey questions are understood by respondents and include response options which capture likely attitudes and behaviors.
-Boundary-spanning organizations can provide appropriate context and insight into relevant constructs survey question design.

-Research-practitioner partnerships with these organizations can be leveraged, not just for data collection (e.g., to establish legitimacy), but also for providing data to researchers, librarians, museums, authors, health care workers, etc. to engage different communities.
-This type of data collection partnership re-defines common roles that typically involve researchers that collect and analyze data, and boundary-spanners communicating, translating, and mediating (Safford et al. 2017).
-Here, instead, the design and implementation would bring together these groups to maximize the impact and usage of a targeted population science data set.
+While this structure makes sense for many surveys, a science survey for targeted populations should enlist the help of individuals who are a part of, represent, and/or work with the targeted communities to ensure that survey questions are understood by respondents and include response options that accurately capture attitudes and behaviors.
+Community members and/or boundary-spanning organizations can provide appropriate context and insight into relevant constructs.
+Research-practitioner-community partnerships can be leveraged, not just for data collection (e.g., to establish legitimacy), but also for providing data to researchers, librarians, museums, authors, health care workers, and the communities themselves.
+This type of data collection partnership re-defines common roles that typically involve researchers who collect and analyze data, and boundary-spanners who communicate, translate, and mediate to target populations (Safford et al. 2017).
+Here, instead, the design and implementation would bring together these groups into partnerships to maximize the impact and usage of a targeted population science data set.